-State Forests are managed by the National Forest Administration called Romsilva, which is supervised by the Minister of Environment and Forests.
-Romsilva is divided into regional forest districts that are coordinated directly by the General Manager.
+Romsilva is divided into 41 regional forest directorates that are coordinated directly by the General Manager.
 Forest administrative units are the basic forest divisions and they are part of the forest districts.
-Due to the forest law forests are managed according to forest management plans for productive stands which are valid for 10 years.
-For poplar, willow and other fast growing species, forest management plans can be valid for a shorter period.
-Slovak Republic Forest characteristics and forest types Forest area in Slovakia has been expanding throughout the years.
+According to the Forest Law, forests are managed on forest management plans basis and they are valid for 10 years.
+For poplar, willow and other fast growing species, forest management plans can be valid for a shorter period (5 years).

+Slovak Republic

+Forest area in Slovakia has been expanding throughout the years.
 Today, according to the National forest inventory data, the forest area accounts for nearly 45% of the country's territory.
 Forests, according to their function are classified as commercial (2/3), protective (1/6) and forests of special purposes (1/6).
 In general, Slovak forests have a great diversity and a relatively even tree species composition.
 Beech covers the largest forest area (1/3) and other species follow such as spruce (1/4), oaks (1/10), fir, larch, hornbeam, maple, ash, and other broadleaved trees.

-Photo 215: Share of Slovak forest is about 45 % from total land.
+Photo 216: Share of Slovak forest is about 45 % from total land.
 Source: Vladimir Seben.

-Typical and exceptional fauna and flora species in forests Slovak forests are habitats for many typical middle European mammals.
+Slovak forests are habitats for many typical middle European mammals.
 Hunting is a long tradition in the country.
 The main species are: red deer, roe deer and wild boar.
 There is a large number of introduced species such as moufflon and fallow deer.
 Small animals can also be found such as European hare and European rabbit, as well as feather animals such as pheasant (200 ths) and partridge.

 Populations of large predators, such as bear, wolf and lynx have statistically increased in the past few years.
 According to data, more than 1.000 bears, wolves and lynxes live in Slovakian forests.
 The population of other rare game species has also increased, except for capercaillie whose population has decreased.
 Hunting of rare game species (e.g. brown bear, European wolf or European lynx) is strictly regulated in Slovakia.
 There are only a few wild herds of European bison in open air.

 The main tree species which create altitudinal vegetation zones are: sessile oak, European beech, silver fir, Norway spruce and dwarf pine.

-Spruce forest cover 1⁄4 of all forests, predominantly in northern and high altitude regions Most abundance has beech, which often reaches good wood quality Black locust belongs to introduced tree species
+Spruce forest cover 1⁄4 of all forests, predominantly in northern and high altitude regions

+Most abundance has beech, which often reaches good wood quality

+Black locust belongs to introduced tree species